JulianAlonso/JulianAlonso.github.io/_posts/2020/2020-04-18-ios-at-scale-step10-refactor-promises.md

 ---
 layout: post
-title: iOS at Scale, step 10 - Introducing Promises 2
+title: Xcode at scale - Introducing to promises 2 - Refactor to use them
 author: juli
 ---
 This is the eleventh step of a serie named **iOS at Scale** based on the next steps: